 Position Statements are approved by the College’s Policy and Public Affairs Committee and are concise statements of College policy.

-These statements are available to download in PDF format (free of charge).
+These statements are freely available to download in PDF format.

 - Improving core skills and competence in risk assessment and management of people with eating disorders: What all doctors need to know (PS04/20)